MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-distributed-computing-parallel-jobs.md

 # Running jobs in parallel (ScaleR in Microsoft R)

-ScaleR functions can be used to distribute computations over more than one R Server or R Client instance, allowing you to run multiple workloads in parallel on multiple computers.
-To get distributed computations, you create one or more *compute contexts*, and then shift script execution to a ScaleR engine on a different computer or platform.
-We call this flexibility *Write Once, Deploy Anywhere*, or *WODA*.

-A *compute context* specifies the computing resources to be used by ScaleR’s distributable computing functions.
-ScaleR functions like RxSpark, RxHadoopMR, or RxInSQLServer are used to set the compute contenxt.
-Typically, you will specify different parameters depending on whether commands are issued locally or remotely.

-ScaleR's distributed computing capabilities vary by platform and the details for creating a compute context vary depending upon the specific framework used to support those distributed computing capabilities.
-However, once you have established a computing context, you can use the same **RevoScaleR** commands to manage your data, analyze data, and control computations in all frameworks.

-> [!NOTE]
-> RevoScaleR is available in both R Server and R Client.
-You can develop script in R Client for execution on R Server.
-However, because R Client is limited to two threads for processing and in-memory datasets, scripts might require deeper customizations if the scope of operations involve much larger datasets that introduce dependencies on chunking.
-Chunking is not supported in R Client.
-In R Client, the `blocksPerRead` argument is ignored and all data is read into memory.
-Large datasets that exceed memory must be pushed to a compute context of a Microsoft R Server instance.
->
+ScaleR function library includes functions that are engineered to work in parallel automatically.
+Additionally, a special purpose function called `rxExec` can be used to manually construct parallelization.
+With `rxExec`, you can take an arbitrary function and run it in parallel on your distributed computing resources in Hadoop or Teradata.
+This in turn allows you to tackle a large variety of parallel computing problems, in particular those of the *high-performance computing class*.

 <a name="parallel-computing-with-rxexec"></a>
 ## Parallel Computing with rxExec

-While the **RevoScaleR** HPA functions are engineered to work in parallel automatically, other R functions always run sequentially.
-As we have seen, the `rxExec` function allows you to take an arbitrary function and run it in parallel on your distributed computing resources.
-This in turn allows you to tackle a large variety of parallel computing problems, in particular those of the *high-performance computing class*.

-In this article, you will learn how `rxExec` can be used to perform parallel computations.
-To demonstate, you'll use script to simulate a dice-rolling game, determine the probability that any two persons in a given group size share a birthday, create a plot of the Mandelbrot set, and perform naive k-means clustering.
+In this section, you will learn how `rxExec` can be used to perform parallel computations.
+To demonstrate, you'll use script to simulate a dice-rolling game, determine the probability that any two persons in a given group size share a birthday, create a plot of the Mandelbrot set, and perform naive k-means clustering.

 In general, the only required arguments to `rxExec` are the function to be run and any required arguments of that function.
-Additional arguments can be used to control the computation.
+Additional optional arguments can be used to control the computation.

 >[!IMPORTANT]
 > Before trying the examples, set your compute context to one of the following: `RxLocalParallel`, `RxSpark`, `RxHadoopMR`, or `RxInTeradata` (depending on the compute resources available to you) and be sure that your compute context has the option *wait=TRUE*.